Contact: Emily Pangakis

-Council for Disability Awareness releases eighth annual Long Term Disability Claims Review
+Council for Disability Awareness Releases Ninth-Annual Long Term Disability Claims Review

-To obtain a copy of the 2013 CDA Long Term Disability Claims Review, please visit disabilitycanhappen.org.
-Additional resources are also available through the CDA’s website, including disability research, statistics, tools and financial planning guides that provide tips on how to assess the risk of disability and protect against its impact.
+To obtain a copy of the 2014 CDA Long Term Disability Claims Review, please visit www.disabilitycanhappen.org.
+CDA’s website also includes disability research, statistics, tools and financial planning guides that provide tips on how to assess the risk of disability and protect against its impact.
 Individuals can determine their own personal risk of becoming disabled using CDA’s disability calculator, the Personal Disability Quotient (PDQ), at www.whatsmypdq.org.

 About The Council for Disability Awareness